phirrehan/dotfiles/README.md

 ### Package Manager

-Using termux's package manager can be slow and monotonous to the eyes.
+Using termux's package manager(apt, pkg) can be slow and monotonous to the eyes.
 For this case a wrapper is used instead which is called nala.
 Install nala with pkg and start using it.

 ```
 pkg update && pkg install nala